GodotSteam/GodotSteam-Docs/docs/tutorials/leaderboards.md

 ---

+## Possible Oddities

+A user in our Discord noted that sometimes `downloadLeaderboardEntriesForUsers` would trigger a callback but have zero entries.
+Oddly, they reported that creating a second leaderboard then deleting the first one would fix this.
+While I don't understand why this would be the case, in the event you come across this, perhaps try this solution!

+---

 I will add more to this tutorial at a later date with other functions but this should cover all the basics for working with leaderboards.

 [To see this tutorial in action, check out our GodotSteam Example Project on GitHub.](https://github.com/CoaguCo-Industries/GodotSteam-Example-Project){ target="_blank" } There you can get a full view of the code used which can serve as a starting point for you to branch out from.